wubw/BinweiBlog/2019/agile_selling.rst

 Without deep buyer understanding, it's increasingly difficult to get business.
 You're dealing with educated people who want conversations and collaboration, not pitches of any sort.

-You know what buyers pick as the differentiator in their decisions?
-The sales experience itself.
-To become the differentiator, you need to always be learning.
-We need to provide value in every conversation and manage the customer experience.
-Learning agility is your only sustainable competitive advantage.

 .. contents::

 Reframing Failures